 With respect to the request for modification of the Region 2 Plan or for additional uses in Regions 1 and 3 under Appendices 30 and 30A under § 2 above, the modification shall lapse if the complete due diligence information is not submitted in accordance with § 5.

-With respect to the request for application of Article 6 of Appendix 30B (Rev.WRC-19) under § 3 above, the network shall also be deleted from the Appendix 30B List if the complete due diligence information is not submitted in accordance with § 6.
-When an allotment under Appendix 30B is converted into an assignment, the assignment shall be reinstated in the Plan in accordance with § 6.33 c) of Article 6 of Appendix 30B (Rev.WRC-19).
+With respect to the request for application of Article 6 of Appendix 30B under § 3 above, the network shall also be deleted from the Appendix 30B List if the complete due diligence information is not submitted in accordance with § 6.
+When an allotment under Appendix 30B is converted into an assignment, the assignment shall be reinstated in the Plan in accordance with § 6.33 c) of Article 6 of Appendix 30B.

 12 When an administration has completely fulfilled the due diligence procedure but has not completed coordination, this does not preclude the application of No. 11.41 by that administration.